Menu

 I have looked all over the Internet for a list, and I’ve yet to find a list that comes close to what I’ve compiled here.
 That’s because no one seems to be as plugged into the billionaire universe and the books out there as me.
 Nor have many people set out to read most or any of these books.

 Richard Branson made a good point in his book that news and internet estimates of net worth are usually wildly off in both directions.
-I tried my best to make this list as accurate as possible.
+I tried my best to make this list as accurate as possible by emphasizing more credible sources (Forbes over some content factory).
 I put more weight on the two net worth sources I trust: Forbes Net Worth Billionaire List and Fortune.
-If I had any doubt if people were billionaires, I put their books in a separate list in a section at the bottom.

 If you know of a book by a billionaire not on this list, leave a comment.
 I will keep updating this page.